 When possible, it helps to match your cufflinks to your rink and watch to give your fashion some extra cohesion.

 Most events that men attend which require cufflinks are considered black-tie affairs.
 Although you can experiment with colours, the traditional options are onyx, gold, silver, or mother-of-pearl.

 If you attend a white-tie event, you should only use light-coloured cufflinks.
 The best cufflinks choices would be silver or pearl.

 Everyday cufflinks don’t need to break your budget.

 If your business dress code requires cufflinks, you don’t need to manage your day while wearing an expensive set.
 You can go with a classic choice, such as polished steel, as you’ll find with the Illicium Infinite Loop Cufflinks.
 Not only are they affordable, but they also deliver a classic style by featuring a triplet of solid cable chains.

-The best everyday cufflinks should be durable because you never know what environment you’ll face.
+The best cufflinks for everyday wear should be durable because you never know what environment you’ll face.
 They should be easy to put on and take off, yet you still have enough versatility to look fantastic if you go out for drinks later.

 Stay away from novelty cufflinks.